fractal27/hse/README.md

 options:
-  -h, --help            show this help message and exit -l LOG, --log LOG     Path to the log file (if not specified it'll display the errors directly in the terminal) -c CONFIG, --config CONFIG
+  -h, --help            show this help message and exit -l LOG, --log LOG     Path to the log file (if not specified the default file is stdout) -c CONFIG, --config CONFIG
                         configuration file to use